ShaunakSen/M101JS/readme.txt

 Book-author schema:

-although there may be a large no of books and a large no of author, each book only ahs few authors and each author has only a few books
+although there may be a large no of books and a large no of author, each book only has few authors and each author has only a few books

 Schema design 1: